January 31, 2017

 Tea, coffee, and desserts provided

-For Information, contact Series Coordinator Bill Churchill, email@example.com
+For Information, contact Series MC Michael Riedell, email@example.com

 A little history: Writers Read, founded by Susan Sparrow and Hal Zina Bennett of Tenacity Press, has been happening monthly on the last Thursday of the month since 1999 in Ukiah, California, starting at the Emerald Cafe, moving to the Saturday Afternoon Club, then to Colored Horse Studios for five years (2004-2009) and as of 2009, back almost full-circle to Art Center Ukiah’s annex, which is next door to the former location of the Emerald Cafe.
 Dan Barth and Theresa Whitehill co-produced the series with Susan and Hal for many years.
-As of August 2014, Bill Churchill has taken over producing the series.
+As of August 2014, Bill Churchill took over producing the series with Theresa Whitehill as co-producer.
+As of January 2017, Michael Riedell has taken over hosting the series, with Theresa Whitehill and Bill Churchill as co-producers.

 Michael Riedell has been selected by the Poet Laureate Committee of Ukiah to service as Ukiah’s Poet Laureate for the 2016 to 2018 term.
 He will be presented to the Ukiah City Council in July to confirm the nomination.